Jeffrey Gitomer

-Jeffrey Gitomer (born February 11, 1946 in West Palm Beach, Florida) is an American author, professional speaker, and business trainer, who writes and lectures internationally on sales, customer loyalty, and personal development.
-He lives with his wife Jennifer Gluckow in Charlotte, North Carolina.
+Jeffrey Gitomer (born February 11, 1946, in West Palm Beach, Florida) is an American salesperson, author, and speaker who writes and lectures on sales, customer loyalty, and personal development.

 Education

 Gitomer attended Temple University, but left after his first year to attend the Goethe Institute in Berlin, Germany, where he studied languages.
-In a Time Magazine feature article, Gitomer quips about his college education: "I went on the six-year you-don't-quite-graduate program, which I completed successfully."
 The Charlotte Observer describes him as "...a college drop-out who has built a sales training empire."

 Author/Writer

 Gitomer has written fifteen books, including New York Times best sellers, The Sales Bible and The Little Gold Book of YES!
 Attitude.
 His most successful title, The Little Red Book of Selling, has sold more than five million copies worldwide and has been translated into 14 languages.
+It appeared on the Wall Street Journal best seller list at least 71 times.
 It was also chosen by business publishing experts Jack Covert and Todd Sattersten to be listed in their book of The 100 Best Business Books of All Time.
+However, in Time Magazine Andrea Sachs described his books in terms of P.T.
+Barnum, quoting Paul Argenti, a professor of corporate communication at Dartmouth, as saying: "People are looking for very simple answers to relatively complex questions...."
+Sachs goes on to say: "Full of cartoons and bite-size nuggets of advice, the books are aimed at people who watch TV rather than read."

-All Gitomer's titles have reached #1 on Amazon.com, and collectively his books have appeared on major best-seller lists nationwide more than 750 times.
-"Gitomer has earned his bragging rights..." and has "...turned his blustery style into best-selling books."
-On September 16, 2006, four of Gitomer's titles appeared simultaneously on The Wall Street Journal best seller lists, the only business author to achieve this in the Journal's history.
-Of The Sales Bible, Covert comments: "Every once in a while, one book defines a category."
+On September 16, 2006, three of Gitomer's titles appeared simultaneously on The Wall Street Journal best seller lists, the only business author to achieve this in the Journal's history.
 Gitomer has also co-authored three other titles with writers Ron Zemke, Greg Dinkin, and Nikita Koloff.

-Author David Dorsey writing in The Wall Street Journal comments: "What's especially solid about Mr. Gitomer's books is their grounding in ethics.
-Success, for him, comes from the heart.
-He reminds us that top sales reps don't peddle; they solve problems and make customers laugh while offering them something they genuinely need.
-If you want to be the best salesperson, first you must be the best person."

-Gitomer also writes a syndicated column, Sales Moves, which is published worldwide in American and European business journals and newspapers, and is available online at www.gitomer.com.
-He has been a contributor to Entrepreneur Magazine, and many other business publications.

 He also publishes Sales Caffeine, a weekly, multi-media e-zine (online magazine), which is distributed internationally to 250,000 subscribers.